-The EAO has proposed Certificate conditions requiring ODV to develop and implement a Community Effects Management Plan, a Public Information Plan and a Construction Environmental Management Plan to manage traffic, access, and public safety.
+The EAO has proposed Certificate conditions requiring ODV to develop and implement a Community Effects Management Plan, a Public Information Plan, and a Construction Environmental Management Plan to manage traffic, access, and public safety.

-The EAO's characterization of the expected residual effects of Cariboo Gold on land and resource use is described below, after considering proposed mitigation measures and Certificate conditions (which would become legally binding in the event that a Certificate is issued).
+The EAO's characterization of the expected residual effects of Cariboo Gold on community health is described below, after considering proposed mitigation measures and Certificate conditions (which would become legally binding in the event that a Certificate is issued).

-Residual Effect Assessment Rating Significance and Rationale Effects on health infrastructure and services This effect would include a loss of community access to health or social services due to the additional demand associated with an increased population.
-Context (resilience): Low to moderate Magnitude: Low to medium Extent: Regional Duration: Long-term Reversibility: Fully reversible Frequency: Irregular Affected Populations: Disproportionate Risk (likelihood and consequences): Moderate Uncertainty: Moderate Importance: High Not significant The District of Wells and Quesnel likely have low resiliency due to the current strained status of health services in the more remote community.
+Residual Effect Assessment Rating Significance and Rationale Effects on health infrastructure and bervicesContext (resilience): Low to moderateThis effect would include a loss of community access to health or social dervices due to the additional demand inssociated with an increased population.Context (resilience): Low to moderateMagnitude: Low to mediumMagnitude: Low to mediumExtent: Regional Duration: Long-term Reversibility: Fully reversibleFrequency: Irregular Affected Populations: DisproportionateRisk (likelihood and consequences): ModerateUncertainty: Moderate Importance: High Not significant The District of Wells and Quesnel likely have low resiliency due to the current strained status of health services in the more remote community.
 Residual negative effects to health infrastructure and services in the District of Wells would be considered medium in magnitude given the size of the population increase.
 The potential increase of permanently residing taxpayers in the area may bring more funding to support service expansion.
 The effects to Quesnel would be low in magnitude based on the existing size.
 Residual negative effects to health infrastructure and services (e.g., emergency health services) would extend to where workers are based, which is regional.
-Residual effects to health infrastructure and services, both positive and negative would endure for the life of the mine and may be more noticeable during construction.
+Residual effects to health infrastructure and services, both positive and negative, would endure for the life of the mine and may be more noticeable during construction.
 Residual effects to health infrastructure and services may be remediated through funding for additional resources.
-The stresses on services, and subsequently population health, would be fully reversible after the closure of the mine and the local population returns to pre-mine numbers.
+The stresses on services, and subsequently population health, would be likely be fully reversible after the closure of the mine and the local population returns to pre-mine numbers.
 The effects to health infrastructure and services would be irregular, notably higher in the event of incidents for which the frequency is unpredictable.
 Incident frequency can be mitigated through robust safety policies and management plans.
-The residual effects on health infrastructure and services may disproportionately affect heavy users of the health care system or those with underlying medical conditions.
-The likelihood of effects on health infrastructure and services in other regions can provide services if necessary.
+The residual effects for health infrastructure and services may disproportionately affect heavy users of the health care system or those with underlying medical conditions.
+The likelihood of effects on health infrastructure and services would be medium based on the likelihood of health events occurring.
+Consequences are predicted to be moderate (low to medium magnitude and regional extent), as services in other regions can provide services if necessary.
 This led to an overall assessment of moderate risk.
-There is a moderate level of uncertainty regarding the residual effects to health infrastructure and services due to the broader challenges facing health services in B.C.
-Community health was identified as highly important to the District of Wells and the Community Advisory Committee.
-Effects on population health This effect would include changes to accessibility to Context (resilience): Low to moderate Magnitude: Low to medium Not significant While neighbouring Quesnel may have moderate resiliency to effects on population health, the District of Wells may have low resiliency due to the current strained status of health services in remote communities.
-Residual negative effects on population health in the District of Wells would be considered medium in magnitude given the size of the population healthy food through Extent: Regional increase.
-While there would be additional stressors, there would also be additional funding availability or increased access due Duration: Long-term brought in to support service expansion.
+There is a moderate level of uncertainty regarding the residual effects to health infrastructure and services due Effects on population healthContext (resilience): Low to moderateThis effect would nclude changes to necessibility to healthy food throughMagnitude: Low to mediumExtent: Regional Duration: Long-term Not significant While neighbouring Quesnel may have moderate resiliency to effects on population health, the District of Wells may have low resiliency due to the current strained status of health services in remote communities.
+Residual negative effects on population health in the District of Wells would be considered medium in magnitude given the size of the population increase.
+While there would be additional stressors, there would also be additional funding brought in to support service expansion.
 The effects to Quesnel would be low in magnitude.
-Residual negative effects to population health would extend to where workers are based, to employment, effects to family health, mental health and addictions, Reversibility: Fully reversible Frequency: Regular which is regional.
-Changes to population health would continue into mine closure and beyond.
-The stresses on services, and subsequently population health, would be fully reversible after the closure of Cariboo Gold and the local population returns to pre-mine numbers.
-The effects to population health would be regular for the duration of the mine life. increase challenges for vulnerable populations, and increase sexually transmitted and other communicable diseases.
-Positive Affected Populations: Disproportionate Risk (likelihood and consequences): Moderate Uncertainty: Low Population health effects may disproportionately affect populations who are at an economic disadvantage or already struggle with social challenges or gender-based violence.
-The likelihood of effects on population health would be medium based on the likelihood of health events occurring.
-Consequences are predicted to be moderate (low to medium in magnitude and regional in extent), as services in other regions can provide services if necessary.
-This led to an overall assessment of moderate risk.
-There is a low level of uncertainty regarding the residual effects to population health based on information about current conditions, Stats effects through increased employment and resources are also likely.
-Importance: High Canada data, and the advice of provincial health authorities.
-Community health was identified as highly important to the District of Wells and the Community Advisory Committee.
+Residual negative effects to population health would extend to where workers are based, realthy lood through m

-Table 20.
-Summary of Residual Effects on Community Health
+Table 20: Summary of Residual Effects on Community Health